+Here we will compare a sewing machine vs serger vs coverstitch machine so you can be sure you have made the right choice.
 Sewing and the necessary machines should never be a gamble.
 There are so many different name brands and types of machines available that it is hard to know what to choose.
-Here we will compare a sewing machine vs serger vs coverstitch machine so you can be sure you have ‘backed the right horse.’
+This tutorial will compare the sewing machine vs serger as well as a coverstitch machine so you can make the right selection for your sewing room.

 Sewing Machine vs Serger vs Coverstitch